-Jannick Hunecke: The fact of the matter is that we have a very particular focus compared with our peers in the industry with our emphasis on owner-managed mid-market family businesses.
-This allows us to set ourselves apart from our competitors with our long tradition, our transparency - not least thanks to our stock exchange listing - and our track record.
+Jannick Hunecke: The fact of the matter is that we have a very particular focus compared with in-house continuing professional development our peers in the industry with our emphasis on owner-managed mid-market family businesses.
+This allows us to set ourselves apart from our competitors with our long tradition, our transparency-not least thanks to our stock exchange listing - and our track record.

 Tom Alzin: A lot of the private equity firms that were big players in our industry 20 years ago no longer exist.
-We, on the other hand, pursued a long-term business model from the outset, one that was sustainable before the word had even been coined.
+We, on the other hand, pursued a Tom Alzin: Yes, we actually started here as long-term business model from the outset, one that was sustainable before the word had even been coined.

-Jannick Hunecke: Our goal has always been to reconcile the interests of shareholders and the company.
-This is what makes us stand out and what shapes everything we do when we invest in a company.
+Jannick Hunecke: Our goal has always been to reconcile the interests of shareholders and the what shapes everything we do when we invest in a company.
 The aim is always to enhance the company's value in the long term.
-I can remember several examples where, before our exit, we supported add-on acquisitions by our portfolio companies that were having a negative impact on earnings, but we knew that they would pay off in the long run.
+I can remember several examples where, before our exit, we supported add-on acquisitions by our portfolio Melanie Wiese: I'm not supposed to take that companies that were having a negative impact on earnings, but we knew that they would pay off in the long run.
 These are cases in which the management is still benefiting from the investment decision years down the line.

 Melanie Wiese: And that is precisely what gives DBAG its reputation.
 When I decided to move here and was talking to friends and people I know in the industry about my decision, the company's good reputation and track record kept coming up.
 It's an entrepreneurial strategy that involves thinking ahead and focusing on long-term value enhancement.
 With this strategy behind it, DBAG has been achieving above-average success for its portfolio companies for years now.
 And it has been doing the same for its shareholders and the investors in the funds we advise.
 The bottom line is that since 1997, there have been 41 investments and 16 growth financing arrangements that we have realised in full or for the most part.
-The disposals we have realised in full have allowed us to more than double the capital invested on average.
-That's quite an achievement.
+The disposals we have realised in full have allowed us to more than double the capital invested on aver-